benz0li/ghc-musl/README.md

 :exclamation: Use flags <nobr>`--no-install-ghc --system-ghc`</nobr> with
 Stack to ensure that only the GHC available in the container is used.

+### Dev Containers

+The default Dev Container is meant to work on this repository.

+Any other configuration is a custom GHC container based on
+<nobr>*GHC musl*</nobr>.

+For further information, see [Dev Containers](.devcontainer/README.md).

 ## Similar projects

 * [utdemir/ghc-musl](https://github.com/utdemir/ghc-musl)